Public Health England publishes peer-reviewed study into smart meter safety

 The authors found that the data collected in the study demonstrate that smart meters are not a danger to health.
 Exposure to radio waves from smart meters is likely to be much lower than that from other everyday devices such as mobile phones and Wi-Fi equipment, and around one million times less than international health guidelines.
 This is because smart meters are only actually transmitting low power radio signals for short periods (typically 0.1 per cent to 1 per cent of the total time), and because of the distance that they are located from the body.

-The research paper can be purchased and downloaded from the Bioelectromagnetics journal.
+The research paper can be viewed and downloaded for free here.